 Over the years it has become clear that many homeowners avoid having waterproofing done because they are afraid that the necessary repairs for their basement will cost them a small fortune.
-Actually, getting basement leaks fixed, when dealing with an honest company, can cost far less than what you might think.
+Actually, getting basement leaks fixed, when dealing with an ethical company, will likely cost you far less than what you might think.

 Fixing Basement Leaks Costs a Fortune - Right?